The Funeral Song Nobody Wanted to Hear — Modern Paraphrase | fresh.bible

 That phrase — "pass through" — would have sent a chill through anyone who knew their history.
 The last time God "passed through" was in , during the , when fell on every house that wasn't covered by the blood on the doorframe.
 God was warning his own people that they were about to be on the wrong side of that equation.

-Woe to you who can't wait for the !
+Woe to you who can't wait for the day of the Lord!
 Why would you want that?
 It's darkness, not light.
 It's like a man who runs from a lion — and runs straight into a bear.
 Or escapes into his house, leans his hand against the wall to catch his breath — and a snake bites him.

-Isn't the darkness and not light?
+Isn't the day of the Lord darkness and not light?
 Pitch black, with no brightness in it at all?

 The imagery is relentless.
 Every escape route leads to something worse.
 You can't outrun it.
 You can't hide from it.
 The people who were most excited about God showing up were the ones who should have been most terrified — because they assumed they were on the right side.
 They weren't.
-And that confidence was the most dangerous thing about them.
+And that unearned confidence is exactly what condemned them.

 This is the emotional center of the chapter.
 Maybe the emotional center of the entire book.
 God spoke, and his words were blunt to the point of being shocking:

 "I hate your religious festivals.
 I despise them.
 Your solemn gatherings do nothing for me.
-Even if you bring me and — I won't accept them.
-Your of fattened animals?
+Even if you bring me burnt offerings and grain offerings — I won't accept them.
+Your peace offerings of fattened animals?
 I won't even look at them.
 Take your songs away from me.
 I will not listen to the sound of your instruments."

 And then — the line that has echoed across three thousand years of history:

-"But let roll down like waters, and like an ever-flowing stream."
+"But let justice roll down like waters, and righteousness like an ever-flowing stream."

 Let that land.
-God wasn't saying worship is bad.
+God wasn't saying is bad.
 He was saying worship without is disgusting to him.
-You can have the best music, the most emotional services, the most impressive programs — and if you're exploiting people Monday through Saturday, God isn't just unimpressed.
+You can have the best music, services that leave people in tears, programs that pack the room — and if you're exploiting people Monday through Saturday, God isn't just unimpressed.
 He's repulsed.
 He doesn't want a better setlist.
-He wants a different Monday. isn't an add-on to the spiritual life.
+He wants a different Monday.
+Justice isn't an add-on to the spiritual life.
 It IS the spiritual life.
 And until they understood that, every song was just noise.

 God closed with a question and a sentence:

-"Did you bring me and during the forty years in the wilderness, ?
-No — you carried around Sikkuth your king and Kiyyun your star-god, the you made for yourselves."
+"Did you bring me sacrifices and offerings during the forty years in the wilderness, Israel?
+No — you carried around Sikkuth your king and Kiyyun your star-god, the images you made for yourselves."

 Then the sentence:

-"So I will send you into beyond ."
+"So I will send you into exile beyond Damascus."

 This is the word of the Lord, whose name is the God of hosts.